ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 Normally, when a man with a gun comes to my house and demands my money, I have the right to use force to defend myself.
 In this case, however, because he is in a costume and claims to represent a fictional entity, I am not allowed to use force to defend myself.

-Now, if I come to your house tonight dressed as a “high elf of Narnia” and demand the money that you owe to the “Queen of Sorrows,” assuming it is not Halloween, you are allowed to stare at me in amazement, and order me off your property.
+Now, if I come to your house tonight dressed as a “high elf of Narnia” and demand the money that you owe to the “Queen of Sorrows”, assuming it is not Halloween, you are allowed to stare at me in amazement, and order me off your property.

 If I do not pay the man who comes to take my money, he is allowed to pull out a gun, point it at my chest, and kidnap me – or shoot me if I resist.
 He can hold me in a tiny cell for year after year, where I will be subjected to the most violent brutality and continual rape, until he chooses to let me go.